ObjectIsAdvantag/DEVWKS-2043/README.md

 Looks good!

 Now you're asking yourself what has changed.
-You can either open the file and compare, use a diff tool and compare OR use an OpenAPI diff tool which will offer other benefits.

 ## Step 10

+To evaluate API changes, we can use an OpenAPI diff tool such as oasdiff.

-**Run the following command:**
+Run the following command:

 ```shell
 oasdiff changelog step7.yaml step10.yaml --format text